 Unlike other designer dog breeds, this breed is not known to be a fussy eater.

+Poodles are known to have many dental issues and consequently this can be passed to the Maltipoo.
 Where possible, owners should avoid feeding wet food due to the associated dental issues.

 Combined with regular visits to the dentist, feeding your dog items that can act as a toothbrush, such as dog safe bones or dental chews, can help to prevent these potential issues.

-Only feed your dog bones for a short period under supervision to prevent injury.
+Be sure to only feed your dog bones for a short period under supervision to prevent injury.

 |Daily Exercise Requirements|